aa12gq/stack-file-sync/README_EN.md

 - Use shortcut `Ctrl/Cmd + Alt + ,`
 - Type "Stack File Sync: Configure Sync" in command palette
 - Right-click in explorer and select "Configure Sync"

+### 2. Auto Sync Settings

+You can configure automatic synchronization through:

+1. Click the "Stack File Sync" icon in the left activity bar
+2. Right-click on the repository you want to auto-sync in the repository list
+3. Select "Enable Auto Sync" or "Disable Auto Sync"

+After enabling auto sync:

+- The repository icon will turn blue to indicate auto sync is enabled
+- The sync interval will be displayed after the repository name
+- The plugin will automatically check and sync updates according to the set interval

 ### 2. Select Repository